Top B2B Metrics to Track for Higher Conversions

 Tools: Marketo, Pardot, or HubSpot for lead scoring; Salesforce for acceptance tracking.

-A strong rate here is the cue that discovery and problems are real enough for a scoped next step.
+A strong rate here is the cue that discovery and problems are real enough to take the next step.

 If it is weak, either “SQL” is being declared too early, or conversations are not landing on urgency and consensus.